hui1110/azure-spring-boot-samples/ terrform_template_donot_merge/README.md

 - You can also import the code straight into your IDE:
     - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)

-## Prevision Azure Resources Required to Run This Sample
+## Provision Azure Resources Required to Run This Sample
 This sample will create Azure resources using Terraform.
 If you choose to run it without using Terraform to provision resources, please pay attention to:
 > [!IMPORTANT]
 > If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource